amita-kullaphan/amita-kullaphan.github.io/content/blog/income-tax-loophole-to-end.md

 The Order No. Por.
 161/2023 only provides a fundamental idea.
 It is not the last Order relevant to the foreign-sourced income taxation, and we can expect that more Orders will follow.
-However, it is yet unclear when and how many orders the Revenue Department will release, so is their level of detail.
+However, it is yet unclear when and how many Orders the Revenue Department will release, so is their level of detail.
 Given the Order comes into effect on the 1st of January 2024, we should not wait long.
 Until then, nobody can give you an exact answer, and be careful of those who claim otherwise.